Faysal-Ezaz/Project_AWS/3-ELB_and_ASG/readme.md

 Hello,
-This is a mini Project where I have used AWS ELB and AWS ASG to create a highly scalable server.
+This is a mini Project where I use AWS ELB and AWS ASG to create a highly scalable server.

 <h2>The concept behind this project is as follows:</h2>
 <ol>